 8. Isolation and Quarantine if Needed and Testing Available

 We all recognize that we cannot fully protect ourselves from COVID-19, even with the most proactive behaviors.
 Given these circumstances, isolation and quarantine spaces have been identified and testing protocols are in place.
 More information is available on our Zag On site.

 The last three pages of the Return to Gonzaga Guide are a Notice & Acknowledgement of Student Risk that provides additional information about the COVID-19 pandemic and your responsibilities as a student.
 We ask that you review this content closely and contact our COVID-19 Hotline (509) 313-7070 with any questions or concerns.

 Most importantly, know that we are here for you ready to welcome you back in the best ways that we can this academic year.
 We know 2020 couldn’t be farther from what any of us expected, but just as we always do, we will face this challenge head on and focus on having a good year despite the challenging circumstances.
 We know that you have a lot on your mind and this time is incredibly confusing and, at times, frustrating.
-We have many resources available to you as you prepare over the next few weeks for the start of the academic year.
+We have many resources available to you as you prepare for the start of the spring semester.
 Here are some contacts for you to reach out to if you have questions as the summer draws to a close:

 Coronavirus (COVID-19) Information & Resources

 - Health and Counseling Services: (509) 313-4052; email@example.com

 - Office of Diversity, Inclusion, Community & Equity: (509) 313-4100